Walking to Albania: the country that stole my heart

 I wasn’t sure how we were going to get there, but trusted we’d find our way.
 We walked past a field with rows of identikit 1960s battered old caravans — forlorn relics of a bygone era — an unwitting testament to the MOD’s legacy during Albania’s regime days.
 Up a hill and round a bend and then all of a sudden we were at the border.
 It was that easy, or so we thought.

 The border was empty, save for one bored official manning a booth.
-Surprised to see a motley crew of foreigners walking towards him, he perked up, stamped our passports (this was the quickest crossing I’d made in the whole Balkans), and waved us on our way.
+Surprised to see a motley crew of foreigners making their way towards him, he perked up, welcomed us with a warm smile and stamped our passports (this was the quickest crossing I’d made in the whole Balkans).
+Then he waved us on our way.

 “How much further?”
 I ventured to ask Dan.

 This seemed miles away, but Dan assured me it was only a few kilometres.
 I braced myself for the hike.
 But then the Gods were smiling on us that day.
-Up ahead in the distance, was a solitary gentleman leaning casually against a rather sweet-looking BMW.
-It was as if destiny had summoned him expressly for our benefit.
+Up ahead in the distance, was a small figure.
+As we got a little closer, I realised it was a solitary gentleman leaning casually on the bonnet of his rather vintage-looking BMW with red leather seats.
+Not quite believing my eyes, it was as if destiny had summoned him expressly for our benefit.

-Albania was a feast for the eyes and ears already, but it was the kindness and warmth of the people that I was yet to experience that I’ll never forget.
-Part two coming.
+Albania was a dream come true.
+A feast for the eyes and ears, for sure, but it was the kindness and warmth of the people that struck me most.
+Like an arrow to the heart.
+I was yet to experience the full effect of the country, as that was all yet to come.
+And I’ve been back many times since.

 Lake Ohrid in North Macedonia in spring, before we set off for Albania on foot